 If the water heater display does not turn on, first check the plug.
 Then check the electrical panel circuit breaker and reset if necessary.
 If the circuit breaker trips again, do not reset.
 Disconnect the plug and have a qualified technician diagnose the problem.

 B. Dip Switches

-There is one DIP switch.
+There is one set of DIP switches.
 DIP switches 6 and 7 need to be set to OFF for the water heater to operate normally.